Students will identify anatomical structures of the human muscular and skeletal systems and the digestive system.

 To determine who committed a crime, students will analyze clues that may include testing of unknown powders, paper chromatography to identify ink, matching fingerprints, shoeprints or tire tracks.

-Students will interpret and organize information using pictographs, pie, bar, double bar, line and double line graphs.
+Students will interpret and organize information using pictographs, pie, bar, double bar, line and double line graphs, and Venn diagrams.

 Students will design and construct a device, capable of launching a ping pong ball at a three-dimensional target, which is placed within a given range.